 Keynote by Karen Treviño : Chasing Darkness Into the Light: Preserving Night Skies in National Parks

 The keynote on preserving our night skies bolstered the theme of responsible lighting design that was woven throughout the education and on-floor sessions.

 It was such an honor to be the keynote speaker at the IES LightFair conference at the Javitz center in NYC today.
 I loved the opportunity to share with this diverse group of attendees why outdoor lighting is so critical to the protection of national parks resources and values including wildlife, cultural and historic authenticity, night skies, visitor enjoyment, wilderness character, sustainability, and more importantly, how each of them can help protect national parks through better, more thoughtful, park friendly lighting.– Karen Treviño, Keynote Speaker, LightFair 2023

 Featuring 165+ accredited sessions spread across, this is the most comprehensive continuing education program available in the industry.
 May 21 and 22 offered in-depth workshops including an LC study group for attendees seeking to delve deep into topics.

 May 23-25 offered shorter sessions lasting 60 minutes and 90 minutes with time built into the schedule to allow attendees to explore the floor and exhibitors.

 Conference got a later start at 11 am on Tuesday, the opening day of the trade show to allow attendees time to spend time discovering and networking on the floor.

 2023’s educational programming explored five tracks: Art, Business, Process, Science and Technology – not as silos but as overlapping, interconnected areas complementing one another.
-The whole approach to this year’s programming was founded on acknowledging this multidisciplinary overlap.
+The approach to this year’s programming was a nod to this multidisciplinary overlap.